 - Ensure all changes to specifications, jobs scope and drawings are documented and updated.

 - Define clear roles and responsibilities and deliverable requirements in terms of both scope and schedule to all the team members.

-- Review and be responsible for the labor force hours and the job time needed for completion.
+- Review and be responsible for the labour force hours and the job time needed for completion.

 - Monitor construction productivity and schedule performance and investigate reasons for less than satisfactory performance.

-- Provide recommendations and institute measures for improvement by modification to operating work instructions.
+- Provide recommendations and institute measures for improvement by modifications to existing work instructions.

-- Adhere to company safety standards and promote safety culture in work.
+- Adhere to company safety standards and promote a positive safety culture in work.

 - Manage risks related to the site or any kind of defect that lead to delivery.

 Of course, if you are a construction manager or coordinator these countless tasks can cause a lot of stress because it is a lot to manage as one person.
 A construction manager’s reputation is treated as a currency in the construction industry.
 The more successful project’s outcomes are the more his reputation will rise.
 Now to the important part, how can the construction manager handle and organize all of these tasks?
 An answer is construction software.
 The CM needs a tool that can separate and organize his mission from documentation to tracking and connecting with all the project participants.
 He should always keep an eye on his email at the same time he should help his team to achieve the best job performance.
 PlanRadar is the best choice and solution for this maze of tasks.
 Available on any mobile device, you now have an application in your pocket that stores all your important documents.
 Mark up defects directly on the app to keep track of project defects, including their completion status.
 You can try the application for 30 days now for free and let yourself be convinced of the support it provides your projects.